starlake-ai/starlake/docs/docs/examples/load.md

 ````

 ## Load to BigQuery
-Based on the :ref:`load_to_parquet` example, the only thing we add is the /metadata/sink section
+Based on the [Load to parquet](#load-to-parquet) example, the only thing we add is the /metadata/sink section
 Files will be stored in the `customers` and `orders` BigQuery tables under the `sales` BigQuery dataset

 ````yaml